EmilianoTalamo/telegram-bot-node-and-heroku/README.md

 ## Prevent Dyno sleeping

 By default, Heroku apps sleep after 1 hour of inactivity.
 This can be prevented by running the app as a worker dyno instead of a web dyno.
-This is already setted on the Procfile, but make sure this is also true on your dashboard.
+This is already set on the Procfile, but make sure this is also true on your dashboard.

 1. Go to your [Heroku dashboard]